-Rashri Baboolal-Frank joined the Department of Procedural Law in the Faculty of Law at University of Pretoria as a lecturer in February 2014.
+Dr Rashri Baboolal-Frank joined the Department of Procedural Law in the Faculty of Law at the University of Pretoria as a lecturer in February 2014.
 Prior to joining the University she practised as an attorney in Cape Town, Western Cape.
-Subsequently, she has removed herself as a practising attorney and enrolled as an advocate and did the necessary pupillage training and required exams.
-Rashri Baboolal-Frank was promoted to Senior Lecturer in February 2019.
+She practised commercial litigation, criminal law, general litigation and resolution of property disputes.
+Subsequently to gaining experience as an attorney, she sought to become an advocate.
+She has removed herself as a practising attorney and enrolled as an advocate after completing the necessary pupillage training and required exams.
+Dr. Baboolal-Frank was promoted to Senior Lecturer in February 2019.

 Areas of specialisation

 Civil procedure, access to justice, tribunals, alternative dispute resolution, procedural law, property law to name some areas of interest.

 - Presented at SAJHR Conference: Transformation and the Courts Conference; paper was entitled: ‘An Analysis of the Specialised Courts and Tribunals in Easing the Backlog to the Mainstream Courts in South Africa’ University of Witwatersrand

 - Presented at the Conference on Sustainable Development in Greece; paper entitled: ‘Revolutionising the Civil Courts in South Africa through Information Technology’

 - Presented at the Klibel Conference on the themed conference of “Perspectives of Business, Economics and Law in the New Frontier” in Kuala Lumpur, Malaysia; paper entitled: ‘Specialised Tribunals in South Africa and Access to Justice’

 - Presented at ICIL 2016 Conference on “The Use of Information Technology and South African courts” in South Africa: 2016